Call Now: 720-609-6094 — Free Estimates

 How long does a cedar fence last in Colorado?

 A properly built cedar fence in Colorado lasts 15 to 20 years before major structural work is needed.
 The main variables are post quality, footing depth, and whether you stain it.
 Steel posts in concrete footings outlast wood posts by a decade.
-Boards and rails can be replaced individually as needed, which makes cedar more cost-effective to maintain long-term than most fence types.
+Individual boards and rails can be replaced as needed, which makes cedar more cost-effective to maintain long-term than most fence types.
+Cheap pine construction fenced in the same yard often fails within 5 to 7 years.

 Does a cedar fence need to be stained or sealed?

-It doesn't need it to stay structurally sound.
-Cedar's natural oils do real work on their own.
+It doesn't need stain to stay structurally sound, cedar's natural oils do real work on their own.
 But unfinished cedar grays out from UV exposure within the first season.
-If you want to preserve the warm wood tone, apply a penetrating oil stain within the first year and re-apply every two to three years after that.
-A solid stain lasts longer between coats but hides the wood grain entirely.
+If you want to preserve the warm wood tone, apply a penetrating oil stain within the first year and re-apply every two to three years.
+A solid stain lasts longer between coats but covers the wood grain entirely.
 Semi-transparent is the middle ground most homeowners choose.
+We offer fence staining as a separate service if you want it done at the same time.

 What fence height is allowed without a permit in Colorado?

 Most Colorado municipalities allow up to 6 feet in rear and side yards and 4 feet in front yards without a permit.
-Going above those heights requires a permit through your local building department (Denver Community Planning and Development for Denver addresses).
-HOA neighborhoods like Lowry, Stapleton, and Highlands also require Architectural Review Committee approval before installation regardless of height.
+Anything above those heights requires a permit through your local building department, Denver Community Planning and Development for Denver addresses.
+HOA neighborhoods including Lowry, Stapleton, and Highlands also require Architectural Review Committee approval before installation, regardless of fence height.
+Get that approval in writing before scheduling your install.

 How do I find fence builders near me who actually do quality work?

-Ask for photos of completed jobs on similar terrain, ask specifically whether they set steel posts or wood posts, and ask what their footing method is.
-Any fence company near you that won't answer those questions specifically is telling you something.
-Check that they're licensed in Colorado.
-J.A's Privacy and Perimeter is owner-operated by Julian Lopez, so you're getting the same crew on every job, not whoever's available.
+Ask for photos of completed jobs on similar terrain.
+Ask specifically whether they set steel posts or wood posts, and ask what their footing method is.
+Any fence company near you that won't answer those questions clearly is telling you something.
+Verify they're licensed in Colorado.
+J.A's Privacy and Perimeter is owner-operated by Julian Lopez, you get the same crew on every job, not a rotating subcontract crew.
+We've completed 500+ projects across the Denver metro.

 Can I install a cedar fence myself or should I hire a fence contractor?

 You can, but the post-setting phase is where most DIY fences fail.
 Getting posts plumb, at consistent depth, with proper concrete footings on Colorado's clay soil is harder than it looks.
-A fence that leans or heaves after the first freeze-thaw cycle is a fence you're paying to redo.
+A fence that leans or heaves after the first freeze-thaw cycle is one you're paying to redo.
 If you're handy and patient with layout, the board-and-rail work is manageable.
 The post work is where a fence contractor earns their cost.
+Don't skip the steel posts to save money, that's the decision you'll regret in year four.

 How much does cedar fence installation cost?

 Cost depends on linear footage, terrain, gate count, board profile, and site access.
-We don't publish price ranges online because a quote built on those numbers would be wrong for your specific job.
-What we can tell you is that material quality, footing depth, and post type are the three biggest cost drivers, and they're also the three biggest failure points when you cut corners.
-Contact us for a free on-site estimate.
+We don't publish price ranges because a quote built on those numbers would be wrong for your specific job.
+What we can tell you: material quality, footing depth, and post type are the three biggest cost drivers, and they're also the three biggest failure points when a fence company cuts corners.
+Contact us for a free on-site estimate, Julian will walk the property and give you a real number.

 Cedar Fence Service Areas